 Rosemarie Trockel

 Understanding animals as part of society is the central research of the biologist and philosopher Cord Riechelmann.
 This book focuses on the social life of animals–their communication, emotions and metamorphoses–told in Riechelmann’s characteristic combination of scientifically based essay, social analysis and personal account.
 Rosemarie Trockel contributed new works to dialogue with the prose, and included selected works from her archive with titles such as The Indifferent One, Hope, Monster Trap, Christmas, Gift, Light Discomfort and others.

-Available via the website of the publisher
+Available via the website of the publisher.

+Rosemarie Trockel